-The wider Force and OPCC has a reported overspend of $\pounds 2.6m$ against its budget of $\pounds 178.6m$, equating to and overspend of 1.5%.
+The wider Force and OPCC has a reported underspend of £1.2m against its budget of £182.2m, equating to and underspend of 0.65%.
 This outturn position is within the generally accepted financial health indicator in the sector of being within a two percent over or under tolerance compared to budget.
+This underspend will be added to the groups general fund reserve, allowing for greater medium term resilience to offset some of the significant risks inherent in Policing.
 Major variances have arisen in the following areas: